 Best Value Above Ground Pools

-The Paragon is also branded under the name Serenity, though both are made by Swim ‘N Play.
+The Deluxe 8000 is also branded under the name Serenity, though both are made by Swim ‘N Play.
 There are minor differences, but they are essentially the same pool.
-This is a steel pool, with a good wall, massive uprights, and wide top rails for added strength.
+This is a steel pool, with a good wall, massive uprights, and strong steel rails for added strength.

 Low Cost Asian Metal Pools

-I find the metal of the imported pools to thin, and more prone to rotting out.
+I find the metal of the imported pools to thin, and prone to rotting out.
 I suspect it is because they use cheap recycled metals, though I can’t say for sure.
-But, cheap asian pools sure are more prone to rotting for some reason.
+But, cheap Asian pools sure are more prone to rotting for some reason.

 It pisses me off when I find people have been sold a tin can for a swimming pool, with a trash bag for a liner, for the same money they could have bought something decent.
 Swim’N Play have an inexpensive model called the Galveston, that is far and away the best pool you can buy at its price point.
-Also, it is one of the most popular models I sell and install.
 Or you can upgrade from the Galveston to the Deluxe 8000 for only a hundred bucks more.
-And as previously mentioned Embassy’s Century model is another great inexpensive alternative to imports.
+The Deluxe 8000 is one of the most popular models I sell and install.

 This company has been buying up a lot of pool companies / brands, but has itself only been around since 1986.
 They carry many different brands now: Sharkline, Fantasy, Navigator, and Atlantis to name a few.
 There are a lot of different models for each brand.
-I have no use for the Atlantic line, or the Sharkline, but I do love the Fantasy and the Navigator.
-I would urge you to read the mostly 1 and 2 star reviews around the web (Manta & Merchant Circle) before purchasing an Atlantic or Sharkline pool or any Wilbar pool for that matter.
+I have no use for the Atlantic, or the Sharkline models, but I do love the Fantasy and the Navigator.
+Of course, I have picked their Oasis as the best of the best as previously mentioned.

 Fantasy Aluminum Pools – Reviews

-The new Fantasy and Navigator pools come in all popular dimensions, but are a step down in grade from the formerly best built JW/EW pools.
-Fantasy pools are still a great value, but not the superior pool they once were.
+The Fantasy and Navigator pools come in all popular dimensions, but are a step down in grade from the Oasis, or formerly best built JW/EW pools.
+Fantasy pools are still a great value.
 They have an aluminum bead channel that never bends, gets stretched out, gets damaged by the sun or pool chemicals.
-These kits also have all aluminum walls, all aluminum support tracks (upper and lower) with extruded aluminum walls.
+These kits also have all aluminum walls (coil stock), and all aluminum upper and lower support tracks.

 Namco Above-Ground Pool Reviews